divyanshsaxena521/M2-EmbSys/Project/1_Requirements/README.md

 * Requirements
     * High Level Requirements
     * Low level Requirements

-## Introduction
-A temperature sensor is a device, typically, a thermocouple or resistance temperature detector, that provides temperature measurement in a readable form through an electrical signal.
-A thermometer is the most basic form of a temperature meter that is used to measure the degree of hotness and coolness.
+* WWWWH(4W's and 1H)
+    * Who
+    * What
+    * When
+    * Where
+    * How

+# **Introduction:**

-The heat control system is basically used to control the temperature of a room.
-When a user or person enters the room and sit on the chair which is intalled with the sensor ,the button sensor gets activated.
-After that, the user gets access to turn on the heater.
+The heating system is basically used to control the temperature.
+The user gets access to turn on the heater.
 The temperature sensor keeps monitoring the temperature and sends the analog value to the microcontroller.
 The microcontroller processes the analog input of the temperature sensor and outputs a temperature value through serial communication.
-All the activities of the control system are done on a microcontroller called Atmega328.
+All the activities of the activities of the control system are done on a microcontroller called Atmega328.
+The functionality of the heat control system is coded in embedded c and the working is demonstrated using simuation in a software called SimulIDE.

-## Components Details
+## Components Details:
 Push Button :- The push button switch is usually used to turn on and off the control circuit.

 potentiometer :- A potentiometer is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
 If only two terminals are used, one end and the wiper, it acts as a variable resistor or rheostat.